RetailMeNot “NED”

 KICKOFF + DISCOVERY

 After all existing componentry had been gathered, I assigned Janell the task of auditing them for viability and scalability.
-Her audit showed that too much human error and inconsistencies had occurred throughout the previous years from all of the designers that had worked on the team.
+Her audit showed that too much human error and inconsistencies had occurred throughout the previous years from the various designers that had worked on the team.
 The path forward was clear - We needed to start fresh.

 With a small team of 3 designers total (including myself) and a full roadmap to support, we set out researching how to go about creating a design system in the most economical way.